-Figure X.TBD: Angle of Departure method
+Figure X.3: Angle of Departure method

 Consider a transmitter device with an antenna array consisting of two antennae, separated by distance d.
 The receiver device uses a single antenna to receive the signals.
 The phase difference, ψ, in the signal from antenna 1 and the signal from antenna 2 arriving at the receiver is then

+[Note to the editor: put the following two equations into equation style.
+Also ensure that ‘d’ and ‘ψ’ in the paragraph above are in the same style.]

-ψ = (2πd sinθ)/λ
+ψ = (2πd sin(θ))/λ

 where λ is the wavelength of the signal and θ is the AoD, and so

-θ = sin-1(ψλ/2πd)
+θ = sin-1((ψλ)/(2πd))

-Figure 8.X+2X+2 Measuring the Angle of Departure
+Figure X.4 Measuring the Angle of Departure